One of the most tedious and uninspiring tasks that a traditional media planner must perform is a competitive spending analysis.

 How could any service track every ad view on the web?
 In lieu of that, how could one even get close?
 Even if one decided to track only the top few hundred advertising-supported sites, an automated tracking system wouldn’t be able to record every ad impression.
 Furthermore, finding an ad on a given site is no guarantee that the ad will continue to be there next month, next week, or even in the next minute.
 How is it technologically possible to track online ads?

 The web is an organism that changes very rapidly.
 Further, sites and online ads appear differently to various web users.
 Any methodology based on the old “count the ads and cost them out at rate card” approach would be wildly inaccurate.
 Even the act of observing an online ad could change the way ads are presented to the observer in the future.
 Mr. Online Competitive Research Company, meet Schroedinger’s cat.

-Not surprisingly, the few companies involved in providing competitive services are pretty tightlipped about their research methods.
-Descriptions of the various services regarding their respective companies’ web sites allude to “intelligent agents” or “monitoring.”
+Not surprisingly, the few companies involved in providing competitive services are pretty tight-lipped about their research methods.
+Descriptions of the various services about their respective companies’ web sites will allude to “intelligent agents” or “monitoring.”
 Kinda makes you wonder what’s going on behind the scenes…

 Truth is, the methodology for tracking competitive spending in traditional media can’t work reliably online.
 Observing an ad on Yahoo today doesn’t have any bearing on whether that ad will show up there tomorrow.
 Targeting filters, off-rate-card CPMs, the various cost-per-whatnot pricing models, and the impossibility of tracking every ad-supported site on the web further complicate things.
 You would probably have better luck trying to find water in the desert with a forked stick than deriving a meaningful measure of competitive spending from a monitoring service.